galczo5/mythical-angular/content/posts/zoneless.md

 You can treat it as something **above** root.
 Services provided in the platform are available for every module bootstrapped with this `PlatformRef`.

-I wanted to hide some lines in code bellow, but at the end, all of these lines are important.
+I wanted to hide some lines in code below, but at the end, all of these lines are important.

 ```typescript
 /**